 5. Salvia Japonica

 Salvia Japonica has its origins in China and Taiwan.
 It is one of the few salvias that are exclusively used for flavoring.
 That is due to its sweet nectar, sometimes sucked directly from the flowers.
 Although it is usually considered a sage substitute, the herb is used like any other salvia.
-It is important to note that there are no proven medical uses of the herb.
-However, like salvia daiquiri, little research has been conducted on this sweet herb.
-Maybe, in the future, we shall come across medical uses of Salvia Japonica.
+It is important to note that the herb has no proven medical uses.
+However, little research has been conducted on this sweet herb, like salvia daiquiri.
+In the future, we may come across medical uses of Salvia Japonica.
 In the meantime, enjoy a sweet flavor from this Asian herb.
 The fact that it has sweet nectar makes the plant particularly important to bee farmers.

 MUST READ:: What happens to your body when you #smoke Salvia Divinorum